HelpSeeker/CoubDownloader/README.md

 - [x] Choose download order for channels and tags
 - [x] Custom output formatting
 - [x] Download all coubs from a search query
+- [x] Choose what video/audio quality to download
 - [ ] Download stories*

 *Story support will be more difficult to implement, as Coub's API doesn't provide any related endpoint.
 It will require conventional scraping, after JS execution with a headless browser.